Adventure Travel

 Real Checkpoint Locations and Timing Patterns I Documented

-Canggu checkpoints concentrated on Batu Bolong Street and the main beach road, typically operating between 3-6 PM when tourists are heading back from beach clubs and surf spots.
-Seminyak saw the most aggressive checkpoint activity, with stops along Jalan Raya Seminyak at various points throughout the day.
-I also heard reports of checkpoints near Finns Beach Club and along Jalan Petitenget, though I didn’t personally encounter those.
+Canggu checkpoints can be expected to have checkpoints mainly along Batu Bolong Street and along the main beach road.
+The time around 3-6 pm is worst here as masses of tourists are returning from the beach clubs and surf spots.
+Seminyak on the other hand is the hot spot for the most aggressive and frequent checkpoints along Jalan Raya Seminyak at varying times.
+I have also heard of a checkpoint around Finns Beach Club and along Jalan Petitenget, but I have not encountered them myself.

 Timing Patterns That Maximize Tourist Catches